LeonWilzer/signature/README.md

 Items can be signed arbitrarily often.

 ## License
-This Project uses GPL v3.0 or above.
+This Project is licensed under GPL v3.0 or above.

 ## Dependencies
 This mod requires the Fabric API mod.